“Celebrating sprocket-driven, artist-made work.”

 That means that somewhere in your own film-making process, you the filmmaker actually worked directly with celluloid, by loading film into a camera and shooting it, or looking through and selecting found footage, or directly scratching, painting, or drawing on, collaging or photogramming objects onto film.

-Engauge was founded by two Seattle artist/filmmakers working in 16mm and 35mm.
-We favor DIY techniques, matte box experiments, in-camera editing, found footage collage, direct animation, hand- and eco-processing, optical printing, pin-hole exposures, laser printing onto film, various analog hacks, etc.
+Engauge was founded by Seattle-based artist/filmmakers working in 16mm and 35mm.
+Our festival favors DIY techniques, matte box experiments, in-camera editing, found footage collage, direct animation, hand- and eco-processing, optical printing, pin-hole exposures, cyanotye and phytography applications, laser printing onto film, various analog hacks, etc.

-Cover design: film still from "Slow Volumes" by Mike Gibisser (EEFF '21).
+Cover design: film still from "The Pendulum" by Linda Izcali Scobie (EEFF '22).

 All work submitted for consideration must have ORIGINATED ON FILM that you the filmmaker worked with directly.
 Work that uses “film” imagery taken from films on DVD or digitized before you got your hands on it is not eligible.
 BY SUBMITTING TO OUR FESTIVAL, YOU ARE GUARANTEEING THAT YOUR FILM MEETS THIS CRITERION.